 On Funding Planned Parenthood:

-The survey revealed that half of adults want Planned Parenthood to continue to receive either the same amount of funding it currently receives (27%) or increased funds (23%).
+The survey revealed that half of adults want Planned Parenthood to continue receiving either the same amount of funding it currently receives (27%) or increased funds (23%).

 Millennials are much more likely to approve of abortions regardless of the age of the fetus; they view the decision as a woman’s choice more than a matter in which the fetus has any rights.
 The younger group is less likely to view the fetus as a human upon conception, is much less prone to halting funding for Planned Parenthood, and is less likely to describe themselves as strongly pro-life.